-Any algorithm that takes latency constraints into account as mentioned in the previous section, e.g. [i.9] or [i.10] may be used if the algorithm can take into account requirements from the ServiceDescription element.
+Any algorithm that takes latency constraints into account as mentioned in clause 10.20.2, e.g. [i.9] or [i.10] may be used if the algorithm can take into account requirements from the ServiceDescription element.
 The following text describes examples that illustrate how a player may handle the Service Description Element.

 - EXAMPLE 1: An MPD states a TargetLatency that is 6 seconds after the reference time and a MaximumLatency of 10 seconds.
 The ProducerReferenceTime element indicates that the reference time has a value of 2 seconds at the start of the media timeline.
-For the video AdaptationSet that the player chooses, the segment duration is 3.84 seconds and the availabilityTimeOffset is 2.88 seconds.
-The audio segment duration is 0.96 seconds, minBufferTime is 0.6 seconds, maxPlayoutRate is 3 and the video has 50% non-reference frames.
-The player calculates that the latency from chunk availability to target presentation is (6-2) - (3.84-2.88) = 3.04 seconds.
-The players decoder requires 20ms of buffered data beyond the theoretical requirement and presents the content with a further 20ms of delay.
-The duration of the players buffer that is available for smoothing network throughput variations is 3.04-.6-.02-.02 = 2.4 seconds.
+For the video AdaptationSet that the player chooses, the segment duration is 3,84 seconds and the availabilityTimeOffset is 2,88 seconds.
+The audio segment duration is 0,96 seconds, minBufferTime is 0,6 seconds, maxPlayoutRate is 3 and the video has 50 % non-reference frames.
+The player calculates that the latency from chunk availability to target presentation is (6 - 2) - (3.84 - 2.88) = 3.04 seconds.
+The players decoder requires 20 ms of buffered data beyond the theoretical requirement and presents the content with a further 20 ms of delay.
+The duration of the players buffer that is available for smoothing network throughput variations is 3.04 - 0.6 - 0.02 - 0.02 = 2.4 seconds.
 The player considers streaming to be reliable if there is less than one rebuffering incident per hour, or 1 chunk in 3,750.
-The player may have determined during previous streaming sessions taking place at a similar time of day that the distribution of response times (measured from segment request or expected chunk availability to the arrival of the last byte of a chunk) was in the range 20ms to 2,057ms in 99.97% (3,749/3,750) of cases.
-The player determines that 2.057 is less than 2.4 seconds and that the target latency is likely to be achievable with the player's chosen reliability level. - EXAMPLE 2: The MPD from example 1 is now changed to indicate a TargetLatency of 5 seconds from the reference time.
-The player calculates a buffer for smoothing network throughput variations of 1.4 seconds and concludes that playback will not be reliable at the target latency.
-Based on the 99.97% chunk response delay figure of 2,057ms, the player calculates that its minimum reliable latency can be expected to be 5 + 2.057-1.4.
-It chooses to target 5.8 seconds, which is less than the specified MaximumLatency.
+The player may have determined during previous streaming sessions taking place at a similar time of day that the distribution of response times (measured from segment request or expected chunk availability to the arrival of the last byte of a chunk) was in the range 20 ms to 2,057 ms in 99,97 % (3,749/3,750) of cases.
+The player determines that 2,057 is less than 2,4 seconds and that the target latency is likely to be achievable with the player's chosen reliability level. - EXAMPLE 2: The MPD from example 1 is now changed to indicate a TargetLatency of 5 seconds from the reference time.
+The player calculates a buffer for smoothing network throughput variations of 1,4 seconds and concludes that playback will not be reliable at the target latency.
+Based on the 99,97 % chunk response delay figure of 2,057 ms, the player calculates that its minimum reliable latency can be expected to be 5 000 ms + 2 057 ms -1 400 ms. It chooses to target 5,08 seconds, which is less than the specified MaximumLatency.